I’ve had the website of dahm adr overhauled. This is where I arbitrate and mediate.

 After eight years of living in the Orchard area, and two years in Novena before that, I’ve moved to a more down-to-earth part of Singapore: Bugis.
 That once infamous district, which to this day retains its gruff character.
 I guess I was drawn to it to compensate for all these years in Atasland.

-Starting this week German lawyers have to have available a means of electronic communication developed just for them: the special electronic lawyers’ mailbox (besonderes elektronisches Anwaltspostfach or beA).
-The problem is, the beA is inherently insecure, which is why it seems better to avoid using it.
-This would include not litigating in a German court, if possible, if there’s a chance the opponent or the court will use the beA in the proceedings.
-This seems to be all the more indicated where there’s a risk of snoopery and foul play by opponents or third parties, or where the stakes are high – and when aren’t they?
+As of this week, German lawyers are required to use an electronic communication tool designed especially for them: the special electronic lawyers’ mailbox (besonderes elektronisches Anwaltspostfach or beA).
+The problem is that the beA is inherently insecure, so it seems better to avoid using it.
+This would include, if possible, not litigating before a German court if there’s a chance that the opponent or the court might use the beA in the proceedings.
+This seems all the more appropriate where there is a risk of snooping or foul play by the opponent or third parties, or where the stakes are high – and when aren’t they?

 I don’t like how we use the term guerrilla tactics in international arbitration.
 Referring to guerrilla disapprovingly implies methods of traditional warfare are alright.
 Artillery or old-school tactical formations – okay.
 Sneaky ambushes or hit-and-run attacks – not okay.

 Priyageetha Dia has gilded Singapore with gold foil, again.
 And a lot of people have called her urban art intervention illegal, again.
-But what if she and her art had been on sure legal ground all along?
-What if it wasn’t so clear whether removing her golden flags was lawful or not?
+But what if she and her art had been on safe legal ground all along?
+What if it wasn’t so clear whether the removal of her golden flags was legal or not?

 This is my speech at the first Computational Law & Blockchain Festival – Singapore Node on 17 March 2018.
 In it, I tried to explain what initial coin offerings are, why governments all over the world eye them curiously, and how governments regulate them – if they regulate them.
 I also questioned why brick and mortar governments regulate something so digital.